Pesnya-Polina/optim/docs/theory/Optimality.md

 ## Optimization with equality conditions
 ### Intuition
 Things are pretty simple and intuitive in unconstrained problem.
-In this section we will add one equality constraint, i.e.
+In this section we will add one equality constraint, i.e:

 $$
 \begin{split}